Apple Snickerdoodle Layer Cake

 Instructions

-1. Butter and flour three 9" baking pans, and preheat the oven to 350°F/175°C. Melt one Tablespoon of butter in a small dish and mix in the snickerdoodle cookie crumbs until combined.
-Press into the bottom of one cake pan.
+1. Butter and flour three 8" round pans, and preheat the oven to 350°F/175°C. Melt one Tablespoon of butter in a medium bowl, then break up three snickerdoodles into it with your hands or a fork.
+Mix the butter and crumbs until combined, then press into the bottom of one cake pan.
 Set aside.

 2. Combine flour, baking powder, cream of tartar, salt, and cinnamon in a medium bowl.
 Set aside.

-3. Cream together the rest of the butter, vegetable oil, and sugar for 3-4 minutes until the mixture is white and fluffy.
-Add in vanilla extract, eggs (one at a time), and yogurt, beating until each is incorporated.
-With the mixer on low, add in about a third of flour mixture.
-Then pour in about half of the milk.
+5. With the mixer on low, add in about a third of flour mixture.
+Then stream in about half of the milk.
 Add another third of the flour mixture, the last half of the milk, and finally the rest of the flour mixture.
 Mix until just combined to prevent overbeating.
 Scrape down the sides and bottom of the bowl to ensure everything is well mixed.

-4. Divide evenly into the three cake pans and bake for 25-30 minutes or until the cake is golden and the edges begin to pull away from the sides of the pan.
-Let cool for 10 minutes in the pan, then turn out onto a wire rack to finish cooling.
+6. Divide evenly into the three cake pans and bake for 25-30 minutes, until the cake is golden and the edges begin to pull away from the sides of the pan.
+Let cool for 5-10 minutes in the pan, then turn out onto a wire rack to finish cooling.

 1. Dice the apples into ½" cubes.